seletskiy/dotfiles/README.md

 in /.

 All missing directories would be created.
-All missing files would by symlinked.
+All missing files would by symlinked (files under rootds will be copied).

 If filename ends on `.template`, than same file without `.template` would be created and all `{{PLACEHOLDER}}` strings in that file would be replaced with user prompted values.

-If filename ends on `.$placeholder`, then `placeholder=value` should be specified as environment variable on invokation of `./dotfiles.sh` (see usage for more info), and file, that ends on specified `.value` would be symlinked.
+If filename ends on `.$profile`, then file without `.$profile` would be created with contents taked from file, that name ends in specified profile name.
 Example: if there are files:

 * xorg.conf.$profile,
 * xorg.conf.laptop,
 * xorg.conf.work,
 * xorg.conf.home,

-then `$profile` variable would be requested and filename, that evaluated from `xorg.conf.$profile` would be symlinked into `xorg.conf`.
+then  filename, that evaluated from `xorg.conf.$profile` would be linked/copied into `xorg.conf`.